 Interested in learning more about how you can volunteer with the Idaho Humane Society?
 Check out our opportunities below!

 To log into your existing account:

 To sign up for opportunities:

-Video on how to log into the Volunteer Portal, Qualifications and how to sign up for volunteer opportunities:
+Video Below: How to log into the Volunteer Portal, Qualifications and how to sign up for volunteer opportunities: